Per Åhlin: Life and career

-In 1975 at the 11th Guldbagge Awards, Åhlin won a Special Achievement award for Dunderklumpen!.
+In 1975 at the 11th Guldbagge Awards, Åhlin won a special achievement award for Dunderklumpen!.
 In 1990 at the 25th Guldbagge Awards he won the Creative Achievement award.

 Although eventually best known for his work on children's film, Åhlin was always more interested in films for adult audiences.
 He has commented on the difficulties of making animated films with adult themes: "I don't know whether the problem lies in the audience or the marketing.
 But think like this: if you draw like Picasso, Doré or Sergel, then those are images that have no connection to film.
 If they then would be animated and suddenly started to move – would they become children's film then?
 I can't understand this!"

+Åhlin died on 1 May 2023, at age 91.